Island

 Are the Dominican Republic, Cuba, and Puerto Rico considered part of the Caribbean?

-Why do some people consider these countries more Latin American than Caribbean?
+Why might some view these countries as more Latin American than Caribbean?

-The perception often stems from their shared history of Spanish colonization, which links them closely with mainland Latin American countries.
-This common linguistic and cultural heritage, particularly the Spanish language, sometimes leads to a stronger emphasis on their Latin American identity, sometimes overshadowing their equally strong Caribbean identity.
+This perception often comes from their history of Spanish colonization, which links them closely with mainland Latin American countries.
+Their shared Spanish language and cultural heritage sometimes lead to a stronger emphasis on their Latin American identity, potentially overshadowing their equally strong Caribbean identity.

-Are there cultural similarities between the Spanish-speaking Caribbean and other Caribbean islands?
+Are there cultural similarities between the Spanish-speaking Caribbean and other islands?

-Definitely!
-Despite linguistic differences, there are numerous cultural similarities.
-These include strong African influences in music, food, and traditions due to the transatlantic slave trade, a shared love for lively festivities like carnival, a deep connection to the sea, and a history of resilience in the face of colonial rule.
-The warmth and hospitality of the people are also common threads across the entire Caribbean.
+There’s a shared love for lively celebrations like carnival, a deep connection to the sea, and a history of resilience following colonial rule.
+The warmth and hospitality of the people are also common threads throughout the entire Caribbean.

-How can we bridge the gap in understanding between different Caribbean communities?
+How can we improve understanding between different Caribbean communities?

 Facebook